dmat93/Project-AIR-URC/README.md

-# Arduino-IR-examples
+# Arduino IR Universal Remote

-_I would provide some example of code useful to interacts with IR Tx/Rx module using Arduino IDE._
+_Goal: to store, manually or by recording, and to send NEC codes through IR module_

 ## Setup